 – OSHA Standard 1910.178(q)(10)

 Pay special attention to the radiator in particular.
 Clogged radiators will cause the truck to overheat and lead to costly damage if allowed to persist.
-So include blowouts with air at least once per shift unless more often is required.
+So include blowouts with air at least once per shift, or more frequently if necessary.

 -